-During cross by defense attorney J. Toney, Richter was asked what Lewis had told him in regard to being an active gang member.
+During cross-examination by defense attorney J. Toney, Richter was asked what Lewis had told him in regard to being an active gang member.
 Richter stated, “He told me he was a Northern rider dropout because he refused to beat up a man.”
 Toney asked Richter if he knew that Lewis was broke, and he replied, “Yes.”
 Toney asked if he knew that Lewis was an addict, and again Richter replied, “Yes.”

-The defense attorney for Ezekiel Butcher, Dan Olson, would ask more about the identification of a man Agent Richter had seen driving a silver Lexus Sedan, about whom Richter testified as being one of the people who brought dope to Lewis to sell to Agent Richter.
+The defense attorney for Ezekiel Butcher, Dan Olsen, would ask more about the identification of a man Agent Richter had seen driving a silver Lexus sedan, about whom Richter testified as being one of the people who brought dope to Lewis to sell to Agent Richter.
 But Richter said he could only tell he was a Hispanic male about 25 to 30 years old, with a faded haircut and wearing a black and white checkered shirt.

-Defense attorney Olson asked, “Why did you just now say that the man had some type of tattoo or birth mark on the side of his face but in the grand jury and your reports, you never said that?”
+Defense attorney Olsen asked, “Why did you just now say that the man had some type of tattoo or birth mark on the side of his face but in the grand jury and your reports, you never said that?”
 Richter replied as a query, “I could not recall?”
-Olson, raising his voice a bit, asked, “Did you talk during the break to Detective Herrera about his report and what was written in it?”
-Richter stated, “No.” Olson asked, “So you never read his report? and he did not just tell you about this during break in the hall?”
+Olsen, raising his voice a bit, asked, “Did you talk during the break to Detective Herrera about his report and what was written in it?”
+Richter stated, “No.” Olsen asked, “So you never read his report? and he did not just tell you about this during break in the hall?”
 Richter stated, “No, he did not.”

 “So he never told you the man, identified as Butcher, had a birth mark or tattoo?”
-Olson asked.
+Olsen asked.
 Richter replied, “No, he did not, I cannot recall why I never put that in my report.”
 He also stated he found no drugs, no pay sheets, no guns during search warrant.
-Richter stated defendant Morales’s house was the only one where they found drugs and, during the operation, Ezekiel Butcher, Olson’s client, was never seen going there.
+Richter stated defendant Morales’ house was the only one where they found drugs and, during the operation, Ezekiel Butcher, Olson’s client, was never seen going there.
 Richter stated they never located the shirt either that he had seen on the unidentified man who was driving the silver sedan during one of the drug transactions.